 To merge her local changes with the reshuffle, Developer B must first find out to what filename the conflicted file Foo.c was renamed/moved in the repository.
 This can be done by using the log dialog.
-The changes must then be merged by hand as there is currently no way to automate or even simplify this process.
-Once the changes have been ported across, the conflicted path is redundant and can be deleted.
-In this case use the Remove button in the conflict editor dialog to clean up and mark the conflict as resolved.
+Then use the button which shows the correct source file to resolve the conflict.

-If Developer B decides that A's changes were wrong then she must choose the Keep button in the conflict editor dialog.
+If Developer B decides that A's changes were wrong then she must choose the Mark as resolved button in the conflict editor dialog.
 This marks the conflicted file/folder as resolved, but Developer A's changes need to be removed by hand.
 Again the log dialog helps to track down what was moved.